There's a fascinating link between histamine and hormones...

 - Balance your intake of protein, fat and carbs.
 Your body needs all of the building blocks to function properly, and too little of any of these macronutrients can reduce the capacity of the immune system to function correctly and also influence how your body makes and processes hormones.

 - Reduce inflammation.
 Inflammation is the root cause of all chronic diseases, and diet in a major influencer.
-In terms of histamine, foods that contain high histamine levels, or that liberate histamine within your body, or even block the DOA enzyme should be minimized in the diet.
+In terms of histamine, foods that contain high histamine levels, or that liberate histamine within your body, or even block the DAO enzyme should be minimized in the diet.
 Inflammatory foods like sugar, refined grains and processed foods influence the body’s ability to manage hormone production and processing.

 - Avoid hormones in foods.
 Just like you should try to reduce your histamine load by reducing your intake of high histamine foods, avoid foods that contain estrogen.
 Dairy and some animal products contain higher hormone levels.
 If you choose to have these in your diet, be sure to choose those from organic, pasture-raised sources to minimize the hormonal exposure.